Space-filling polyhedron

 In geometry, a space-filling polyhedron is a polyhedron that can be used to fill all of three-dimensional space via translations, rotations and/or reflections, where filling means that; taken together, all the instances of the polyhedron constitute a partition of three-space.
 Any periodic tiling or honeycomb of three-space can in fact be generated by translating a primitive cell polyhedron.

-Any parallelepiped tessellates Euclidian 3-space, and more specifically any of five parallelohedra such as the rhombic dodecahedron, which is one of nine edge-transitive and face-transitive solids.
-Examples of other space-filling polyhedra include the set of five convex polyhedra with regular faces, which include the triangular prism, hexagonal prism, gyrobifastigium, cube, and truncated octahedron; a set that intersects with that of the five parallelohedra.

-An example of a study relating to space-filling polyhedrons is the Weaire–Phelan structure.

-The Cube is the only platonic solid that can fill space independently, although tiling space using tetrahedrons and octahedrons is possible.

-If the shape of a regular lattice is converted into a prism of the same base.